flemay/3musketeers/README.md

 - A dedicated Cloudflare API token has been created for Github Actions
 - Environment variables required for deploying to Cloudflare Pages are set as [variables][linkGitHubActionsVariables] and [secrets][linkGitHubActionsSecrets] in GitHub Actions
-- The GitHub Actions workflows follow the 3 Musketeers pattern so it is a good real life example
+- The GitHub Actions workflows follow the 3 Musketeers pattern

 ### Visual elements